Laravel-Backpack/docs/4.1/crud-fields.md

 <a name="browse"></a>
 ### browse

-If you've chosen to use [elFinder](http://elfinder.org/) upon Backpack installation, this button allows the admin to open [elFinder](http://elfinder.org/) and select a file from there.
+This button allows the admin to open [elFinder](http://elfinder.org/) and select a file from there.
+Run ```composer require backpack/filemanager``` to install elFinder, then you can use the field:

 ```php
 [   // Browse